The Best Duolingo Alternatives to Try in 2026

 Writing: 4/5 - Grammar: 3/5 - Reading: 3/5 - Listening: 3/5 - Speaking & Pronunciation: 4/5 - Cultural Insights: 3/5

-Bottom line: Ling is solid for Asian languages with pronunciation feedback, but for French specifically with 0-100% scoring and daily AI conversations, French Together is purpose-built for conversation practice.
+Bottom line: Ling is solid for Asian languages with pronunciation feedback, but for French specifically with 0-100% scoring and daily AI conversations, Copycat Cafe is purpose-built for conversation practice.

 Drops is an incredibly user-friendly language learning app that’s all about making vocabulary acquisition fun and engaging.
 It uses picture-based exercises to help you associate words with images, making learning feel like a game.